Davis College (New York): Academics

+The college was accredited nationally by The Association for Biblical Higher Education in 1985.
 In 1993, the school was accredited by the State of New York and became Practical Bible College.
-Davis College was first regionally accredited in June 2005 by the Middle States Association of Colleges and Schools and accredited nationally by The Association for Biblical Higher Education in 1985.
+Davis College was first regionally accredited in June 2005 by the Middle States Association of Colleges and Schools.

 Specialized ministry programs include Pastoral Studies, Youth Ministries, Teaching English as a Second Language, Christian Ministries, Intercultural Studies, Music and Worship, and Organizational Leadership.

 The college also offers a "4 Plus 1" Elementary Education articulation agreement allowing graduates from the Christian Ministries program to pursue a MsEd in Childhood Education at a Christian university.
 This provides certification that is reciprocal in 48 states, including New York and Florida, allowing graduates to teach in both public and private schools.
 One year certificates are also offered in Bible and Teaching English as a Second Language.

 In 2012, Davis College purchased Blessed Sacrament Church, which was heavily damaged by flooding in 2011.
 This acquisition provided the school with its first distinct chapel.
-In addition, the college hopes to renovate and utilize this property for offices, classrooms, guest speaker housing, and The Practical Institute.